 How to pass chemistry - sound advice that is widely ignored.

-High School Resources on the Web - this collection of links at Bob Jacob's Wilton HS site should be equally valuable for college-level General Chemistry.
+{High School Resources on the Web} - this extensive collection of links at Bob Jacob's Wilton HS site apparently disappeared in early 2008, but this link to a 2007 archived version should still be useful for both high school and college-level General Chemistry.

-Discovery of the elements - {Elementistory} provides very brief summaries; the Los Alamos periodic table offers more comprehensive information.
+Discovery of the elements - {Elementistory} provides very brief summaries; the {Los Alamos periodic table} offers more comprehensive historical information.

 "Story Problems" - some practical advice for those addicted to "plug-and-chug".